Quit Counting Pennies

 Direct your energy on generating, not saving your way to a successful hotel.

 We love to talk about money saving ideas here at Hotel Theory.
-However, do not be deceived, if you want your hotel to succeed on a major level, you need to focus on making money.
+However, do not be deceived, if you want your hotel to succeed on a significant level, you need to focus on making money.

 Many of us are guilty of focusing on saving pennies instead of making dollars.